Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ---
 Title: 'ChatGPT'
-Description: 'ChatGPT is a publically available web-based chatbot and API interface created by OpenAI.
+Description: 'ChatGPT is a publicly available web-based chatbot and API interface created by OpenAI.
 It connects to a large language model (LLM) called GPT (Generative Pre-Trained Transformer).
 GPT includes some of the largest models ever created.
 After the model training, there is further fine-tuning to improve its generated responses.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'